 Neptune Mutual Liquidity Engine can automatically provide stablecoins to the Compound and Aave (v2) protocols.
 We intend to support a few other protocols based on TVL and booted-since duration.
 We see the security of third party onboarding as critical as our risk appetite is relatively low.

 Since we're safeguarding both Compound and Aave, we've opted to stop the integrations to reduce unwanted risks.
 In contrast to other DeFi and decentralized insurance protocols, Neptune Mutual does not subscribe to the philosophy of holding custody of community assets available in liquidity pools and leveraging them to make profits since greed almost always has unpleasant outcomes.

 In the same way that we dodged a number of hazards, such as UST, and a number of "excellent investment opportunities," it is likely that a number of appealing high-yield protocols may emerge in the future.
-We have no plans to use any of them.
+We have no plans to use any of them or offer similar schemes.

 Neptune Mutual is strictly a non-custodial protocol, and we will never touch community deposits unless responding to a cyber attack.